WindomZ/lottery-engine/README.md

 ## Limitation

-> There is no memory cache system, such as `Memcached`, `Redis`, but through `shmop` functions to share memory operations, this brings some performance bottlenecks, if necessary, can be rewritten `Cache` class to access.
+> There is no memory cache system, such as `Memcached`, `Redis`, but through `shmop` functions to share memory operations, this brings some performance bottlenecks, if necessary, can fork and rewrite `\LotteryEngine\Model\Cache` class to access.

 ## License